 Fix Your Vehicle's Exhaust Manifold Gasket Leak

-The Exhaust system in every vehicle is responsible for transporting the spent gasses from the cylinder’s combustion chamber to the various components that help detoxify these gasses, that are otherwise harmful to the environment, and provide a path for these gasses to exit the vehicle from the rear.
-The exhaust manifold gasket is the first element in this system which seals the connection between the cylinder opening and the exhaust manifold and between the exhaust manifold and exhaust downpipe.
+The exhaust system in every vehicle is responsible for transporting the spent gasses from the cylinder’s combustion chamber to the various components that help detoxify the gasses, that are otherwise harmful to the environment.
+It also provides a path for these gasses to exit the vehicle from the rear.
+The exhaust manifold gasket is the first element in this system that seals the connection between the cylinder opening and the exhaust manifold.

-These gaskets are made of metal and other composite materials and are designed to withstand high temperatures and pressures.
-But with prolonged use, the gasket is prone to failure due to the extreme workload and stress they face.
-A broken exhaust gasket can be detrimental to the entire engine functioning and neglecting a failure of this capacity can render many issues such as allowing high-temperature gasses directly into the engine bay which can melt plastics and damage components in the engine bay.
+Exhaust manifold gaskets are made of metal and other composite materials and are designed to withstand high temperatures, vibrations and pressures and with prolonged use, the gasket is prone to failure.
+A broken exhaust manifold gasket can be detrimental to the entire engine functioning and neglecting it can cause many issues such as allowing high-temperature gasses directly into the engine bay which can melt plastics and damage components in the engine bay.
 The gasses leaving the cylinder are untreated and are extremely harmful which can have adverse effects on the driver and passengers along with the environment as well.

-Hence it is imperative to source out this problem before it can proliferate into a bigger, larger issue.
+Hence it is imperative to source out this problem before it can proliferate into a larger issue.
 But how do we know if there is a potential exhaust manifold leak?
-Well, here are a few symptoms to look out for:
+Well, here are a few symptoms to look out for.

 These are the signs one must look out for Exhaust Manifold Gasket failure:

-- Decreased Engine Performance: A leakage at the manifold can directly affect engine performance as the horsepower can take a hit which can be felt when accelerating the engine and during cold starting.
-Modern vehicles have a monitored system and the exhaust gasses are used to understand how much fuel is to be given in order to reduce emissions and increase performance, but a leak can hinder the backpressure causing a change in the sensor reading, leading to input faulty readings resulting in reduced fuel efficiency.
+Leakage at the manifold can directly affect engine performance as the horsepower can take a hit which can be felt when accelerating the engine and during cold starting.
+Modern vehicles have a monitored system and the exhaust gasses are used to understand how much fuel is to be given in order to reduce emissions and increase performance.
+A leak can hinder the backpressure causing a change in the oxygen sensor reading, which changes the fuel supplied resulting in reduced fuel efficiency and performance.

-- A Burning or Unusual Smell: The gas passing through into the exhaust manifold is at very high temperatures.
-If these gasses escape directly into the engine bay, it can melt plastics and wirings and other such vulnerable components in the engine bay which results in a burning smell.
-This smell can find its way into the cabin and stink up the whole car and are very harmful to humans.
+The gas passing through into the exhaust manifold is at very high temperatures.
+If the gasses escape directly into the engine bay, it can melt plastics, wires and other such vulnerable components in the engine bay which results in a burning smell.
+This smell can find its way into the cabin as you drive along and can be accompanied by smoke.

 Now that we have established what the signs are that can enlighten us to a failing exhaust manifold, it is necessary to treat this problem and for that we must know how to fix it.
 This next section will walk you through the procedure of replacing the exhaust manifold gaskets.